HMeteCelik/Natural-Language-Processing/Byte-Pair Encoding Subword Tokenization /readMe.md

-Byte-Pair Encoding (BPE) Subword Tokenization
+# Byte-Pair Encoding (BPE) Subword Tokenization

-📌 Assignment: Programming Assignment 1 (AIN442 / BBM497)
+## 📌 Assignment: Programming Assignment 1 (AIN442 / BBM497)

-This repository contains a Python implementation of a variation of the Byte-Pair Encoding (BPE) algorithm for subword tokenization.
-The implementation follows the specifications provided in Programming Assignment 1 for AIN442 Practicum in Natural Language Processing / BBM497 NLP Lab at Hacettepe University.
+This repository contains a Python implementation of a variation of the **Byte-Pair Encoding (BPE)** algorithm for subword tokenization.
+The implementation follows the specifications provided in **Programming Assignment 1** for **AIN442 Practicum in Natural Language Processing / BBM497 NLP Lab** at Hacettepe University.

-🚀 Features
+## 🚀 Features

-✅ Token Learner
+### ✅ Token Learner

-Learns subword tokens from a given corpus (string or file).
+- Learns a vocabulary and merge rules from a given training corpus
+- Supports both direct string input and file-based corpus input
+- Returns a tuple containing the learned merges, vocabulary, and tokenized corpus

-Implements maximum merge count to limit the number of merges.
+- Implements a maximum merge count parameter to limit the number of merge operations

-Returns (Merges, Vocabulary, TokenizedCorpus).

-Respects whitespace boundaries—tokens from different words are not merged.

-✅ Token Segmenter
+### ✅ Token Segmenter

-Uses the learned merge rules to tokenize new input text.
+- Tokenizes input text using the learned merge rules
+- Ensures consistency with the trained vocabulary

-✅ File Output Support
+### ✅ File Output Support

-Can write results to an output file instead of returning them as output.
+- Saves the learned merges, vocabulary, and tokenized corpus to an output file

-⚙️ Usage

-🔹 Training the Token Learner

-📂 Train using a text file

-(Merges, Vocabulary, TokenizedCorpus) = bpeFN("hw01_tiny.txt", 10)

-💾 Save the output to a file

-bpeFNToFile("hw01_tiny.txt", 1000, "output.txt")

-🔹 Tokenizing Text

-Once the BPE merges have been learned, you can tokenize new text using:

-tokenizedStr = bpeTokenize("sos sus ses sel fes araba", Merges)